Waning

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 17 days old.
-Earth's natural satellite is moving from the middle to the last part of current synodic month.
+The Moon is 17 days old and navigating from the middle to the last part of the current synodic month.
 This is lunation 122 of Meeus index or 1075 from Brown series.

-The length of the lunation is 29 days, 16 hours and 48 minutes.
-It is 2 hours and 21 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 16 hours and 48 minutes and it is 2 hours and 21 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 4 hours and 4 minutes longer than the mean synodic month length.
 It is 2 hours and 59 minutes shorter compared to 21st century's longest synodic month length.

-Moon is at perigee at 14:12.
-It is 11 days after previous apogee on 22 November 2009 at 20:07 in ♒ Aquarius.
-Lunar orbit is going to widen while the Moon is moving away from the Earth over the next 16 days, until point of next apogee on 20 December 2009 at 14:54 in ♒ Aquarius.
+Moon is at perigee at 14:12 about 11 days since last apogee on 22 November 2009 at 20:07 in ♒ Aquarius the lunar orbit is going to widen while the Moon is moving away from the Earth over the upcoming 16 days until point of next apogee on 20 December 2009 at 14:54 in ♒ Aquarius.

 This perigee Moon is 363 479 km (225 855 mi) away from Earth.
 It is 971 km closer than the mean perigee distance, but it is still 6 877 km further than the closest perigee of 21st century.

-13 days after ascending node on 21 November 2009 at 11:34 in ♑ Capricorn.
-The Moon is located north of the ecliptic over the following day, until the lunar orbit crosses from North to South in descending node on 5 December 2009 at 03:18 in ♋ Cancer.
+13 days after ascending node on 21 November 2009 at 11:34 in ♑ Capricorn the Moon is positioned north of the ecliptic over the following day until the lunar crosses the ecliptic again from North to South in descending node on 5 December 2009 at 03:18 in ♋ Cancer.

-1 day since the previous standstill on 2 December 2009 at 23:37 in ♊ Gemini when the Moon has reached North declination of ∠25.772°, the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-25.769° at the point of next southern standstill on 16 December 2009 at 02:38 in ♐ Sagittarius.
+1 day since the last northern standstill on 2 December 2009 at 23:37 in ♊ Gemini when the Moon has reached North declination of ∠25.772° the lunar orbit is extending southward over the next 11 days to face maximum declination of ∠-25.769° at the point of next southern standstill on 16 December 2009 at 02:38 in ♐ Sagittarius.

 In 12 days on 16 December 2009 at 12:02 in ♐ Sagittarius the Moon is going to be in a New Moon geocentric conjunction with the Sun and thus forming the next Sun-Moon-Earth syzygy alignment.